Synthetixio/synthetix/docs/content/contracts/Synth.md

 See the [main synth notes](../../synths) for more information about how Synths function in practice.

-!!! todo "Remove Transfer Fee Notes"
-Transfer fee logic has been removed, but these notes still need to be updated.

-!!! danger "Transfer Fees Disabled"
-The global transfer fee rate in Synthetix is set to 0%, effectively disabling transfer fees.
-All related documentation is retained for completeness, but it is largely irrelevant to current Synthetix operations.

-!!! danger "Preferred Currency Conversion Disabled" This contract still retains logic dedicated to allowing recipients to receive all Synth transfers in a specific flavour of their choice.
-However this does not operate if a user's [`preferredCurrency`](SynthetixState.md#preferredcurrency) is not set, and [`Synthetix`](Synthetix.md) does not presently expose any means of setting it.

 ???+ note "A Note on Conversion Fees"

     Since transfer conversion is not operating, the following is recorded only to be kept in mind in case it is ever reactivated.
 At present there is no way for users to set a preferred currency.